The German Past Perfect

 The German Past Perfect – Summary

 In case an action took place before an action in the past and it is related to that action, you use the past perfect tense for this verb.
-You build this tense by expressing the auxiliary verb (either “haben” or “sein”) in the past tense and the main verb its participle 2 form.
+You build this tense like the perfect by expressing the auxiliary verb (either “haben” or “sein”) in the past tense and the main verb its participle 2 form.
 So, the auxiliary verb “sein” is turned into “war” and “haben” into “hatte“.

 - “Ich hatte gesehen, du hattest gesehen, er/sie/es hatte gesehen, wir hatten gesehen, ihr hattet gesehen, sie hatten gesehen.”